cobisLab/RDDL/README.md

 **Notice**
 If you want to use the sample-specific weighting balancing scheme, you need to provide the sample weights in the ```sample_weight.csv``` file.

 The ```sample_weights.csv``` must be saved in the directory path specified by -p and -n.
-Each row should contain the sample name and its weight.
+Each row should contain the sample name and its weight.
 These weights will be automatically set to 1 if the file is not provided.

 Example formats: